joaquin40/RFM-Clustering-Analysis/README.md

 ## Results

 The table and bar plot below show the average of RFM by the each cluster.
 From the RFM analysis, the customers in cluster 3 are the most loyal customers since they frequently buy, spend the most and frequently buy.
+Customer from cluster 1, are those spend and purchase less.
+The online should focus on cluster 1 customer to learn more about the customer (Market segmentation)

 ![](./images/rfm_stat_cluster.png)